lae/ansible-role-proxmox/README.md

 deploy a test environment with your configuration first prior to prod, and report any issues if you run into any.

 This role can configure the Ceph storage system on your Proxmox hosts.
+The following definitions show some of the configurations that are possible.

 ```
 pve_ceph_enabled: true